NeuronQ/udacity-capstone/report/report.md

 * **simple linear regression on $k$ previous data points (LR)** - this is the simplest imaginable model that *can* actually serve as a meaningful benchmark for models
 * **an ARIMA (autoregressive integrated moving average) model** - due to the problem domain (financial time series predictions), it makes sense to also compare against a "classic" model for such problems; the non-stationarity of our data and the fact the a quick look at the decomposition doesn't really show any clear and direct seasonal component (decomposition with seasonal period of 30 days and 1 week was also tried, besides the yearly one shown in ***Fig. 8***), we have *no reason to believe that this model can generate useful predictions for out data*.

+A big downside of these simple model is of course the fact that they only work with one feature (closing price).
+Finding ways to extend these benchmark models to use the extra features was not considered to bet worth the time/effort here.

 The CP and LR models are straightforward, but the ARIMA models may be worth further discussion.
 It is a model with three components:
 * **integration/differencing (I, order $d$)** - simply differencing past values to remove trend, done before trying to fit the other parameter:
   $X_t' = (X_t - X_{t-1}) - (X_{t-1} - X_{t-2}) - \dots - (X_{t-d+1} - X_{t-d})$